yuvalmGS/gigaspaces-wiki-jekyll/xap97net/basic-processing-unit-container.markdown

 # Automatic Event Listener Creation And Management

 An [event listener container|Event Driven Architecture] is one of the most commonly used GigaSpaces components as part of a processing unit.
 Similarly to the other components, such event containers can be automatically detected, created and managed by the basic container.
-The basic container will automatically detect classes that need to be wrapped with the proper event listener container via the corresponding {{EventDriven}} attributes ({{PollingEventDriven}} or {{NotifyEventDriven}}) that mark them.
+The basic container will automatically detect classes that need to be wrapped with the proper event listener container via the corresponding `EventDriven` attributes (`PollingEventDriven` or `NotifyEventDriven`) that mark them.

 {refer}
 See [Polling Container Component|Polling Container Component] and [Notify Container Component|Notify Container Component] for more info regarding event listener containers.